Web Application Firewall (WAF) powered by Fastly: the FAQ

-How does Magento's Managed Cloud WAF (powered by Fastly) work?
+How does Adobe Commerce's managed cloud WAF (powered by Fastly) work?

 Web Application Firewalls (WAFs) prevent malicious traffic from entering sites and networks by filtering traffic against a set of security rules.
 Traffic that triggers any of the rules is blocked before it can damage your sites or network.

-Magento's Cloud WAF provides a WAF policy with a rule set designed to protect your Magento Commerce web applications from a wide range of attacks.
+Adobe Commerce's cloud WAF provides a WAF policy with a rule set designed to protect your Adobe Commerce web applications from a wide range of attacks.

-Yes, the Cloud WAF service is included in your Magento Commerce Cloud subscription for both Starter and Pro plans at no additional cost.
-The WAF service is available in Production and staging environments.
+Yes, the cloud WAF service is included in your Adobe Commerce on cloud infrastructure subscription for both Adobe Commerce on cloud infrastructure Starter plan architecture and Adobe Commerce on cloud infrastructure Pro plan architecture plans at no additional cost.
+The WAF service is available in Production and Staging environments.

 Does WAF comply with PCI DSS 6.6 requirements?

-If my Magento Commerce Cloud account manages sites on multiple domains, is the WAF profile tuned for each domain, or collectively for all domains?
+If my Adobe Commerce on cloud infrastructure account manages sites on multiple domains, is the WAF profile tuned for each domain, or collectively for all domains?

 What rules are used for the WAF?

-The rule set in the WAF profile applied to your Magento Commerce Cloud production environment is based on the OWASP Top 10 Threat Protection rule set, which covers common exploits to web services.
-It also contains Magento-specific rules developed by TrustWave SpiderLabs.
-Fastly’s Security Research team has also added rules which protect your site and network from commonly known attacks: bad IP addresses, bad user agents, and known botnet command and control nodes.
-We enable rules at OWASP Paranoia Level 3 or less, which provides high security coverage.
+The rule set in the WAF profile applied to your Adobe Commerce on cloud infrastructure production environment is based on the OWASP Top 10 Threat Protection rule set, which covers common exploits to web services.
+It also contains Adobe Commerce-specific rules developed by TrustWave SpiderLabs.
+Fastly's Security Research team has also added rules which protect your site and network from commonly known attacks: bad IP addresses, bad user agents, and known botnet command and control nodes.
+We enable rules at OWASP Paranoia Level 3 or less, which provides high-security coverage.

 How do I access logs?